jaladh-singhal/utiliPy-scripts/Movie Subtitle File Name Changer/readme.md

 ```
 Input path of directory: ~/Movies/Holly
 ```
-3. Voila! the script will walk down to all sudirectories in the specified path to identify the movie files & change the names of corresponding subtitle files.
+3. Voila! the script will walk down to all subdirectories in the specified path to identify the movie files & change the names of corresponding subtitle files.
 ##### Optional parameter:
 You can also specify minimum movie size (in MBs) while running the script, e.g.:
 ```